lohedges/trackr/README.md

 Here Clang is found to outperform GCC with a peak throughput of around 5.4 million tracks per second at an input size of roughly 500 tracks.
-For a larger number of tracks, efficient parallelisation could likely be achieved by running in batches of this input size.
+For a larger number of tracks, efficient parallelisation can be achieved by running in batches of this input size.

 As an example, the `trackr_benchmark_omp` binary executes the Kalman filter in parallel using [OpenMP](https://www.openmp.org).
 For example, we can run 5